newsnowlabs/runcvm/README.md

 This example behaves similarly, except that the `dkvm-disks` persistent Docker volume is first mounted at `/disks` within the container's filesystem, and therefore the backing file at `/disks/disk1` is stored in the persistent volume (and bypassing overlay2).

 > N.B. `/disks` and any paths below it are _reserved mountpoints_.
-Unlike other mountpoints, these is *NOT* mounted into the VM but only into the container, and are therefore suitable for use for mounting backing files for use as VM disks.
+Unlike other mountpoints, these are *NOT* mounted into the VM but only into the container, and are therefore suitable for use for mounting backing files for use as VM disks.

 ### `--env=DKVM_QEMU_DISPLAY=<value>`